Clastify logo

 A glycosidic linkage is a covalent linkage between sugar units formed by condensation of hydroxyl groups.
 Polysaccharides such as starch and cellulose form when monosaccharide units join by condensation, releasing water; hydrolysis adds water back across the linkage and breaks the polymer into smaller carbohydrate units.

-Water, then, is not just a solvent in biology.
+So water is not just a solvent in biology.
 It acts as a reactant in the breakdown of many biological polymers, while removal of water is associated with building them.

 Were those notes helpful?